 How often do I receive a written account statement?

-Four times a year (about three weeks after the end of each calendar quarter), Empower Retirement will mail a combined quarterly account statement showing your account activity and balance for both Plans.
+Four times a year (about three weeks after the end of each calendar quarter), Empower will send a combined quarterly account statement showing your account activity and balance for both Plans.